-Environmental Considerations
+3.1 Environmental Considerations

-3.2 The draft Milton Keynes Landscape Character Report defines the Woburn Sands area as being a Clayland Fringe overlooked by the Brickhills Greensands Ridge, and suggests that the overall landscape strategy should be to "Improve and Restore" the landscape and "to preserve the open views".
+The draft Milton Keynes Landscape Character Report defines the Woburn Sands area as being a Clayland Fringe overlooked by the Brickhills Greensands Ridge, and suggests that the overall landscape strategy should be to "Improve and Restore" the landscape and "to preserve the open views".
 No particular biodiversity characteristics have been identified in Woburn Sands by the Bucks and MK Diversity Action Plan.
 The area between the railway line and Frosts Garden Centre is however liable to flooding.
 Periods of heavy rain can also cause flooding down Aspley Hill and Church Road on to the roundabouts at the South end of the High Street.

-3.3 The built environment is influenced by the fact that the town has been developed over a number of years.
-The central area is designated as a Conservation Area (see Proposals Map) and contains a number of buildings of the late Victorian and Edwardian eras.
+The built environment is influenced by the fact that the town has been developed over a number of years.
+The central area is designated as a Conservation Area and contains a number of buildings of the late Victorian and Edwardian eras.
 Two buildings are Grade II listed (Shelton House and the Station House) and there are a number of other notable buildings (such as the Institute, the Ellen Pettit Memorial Hall, the Friends Meeting House, and the Methodist Chapel).
 The Conservation area was reviewed in 2010 and minor amendments made to the boundaries.
+(Further details are given in Appendix B of the Sustainability Appraisal)